iamninad/Freshworks-Engineering-Assignment/README.md

 # Key-Value-Data Store
 File based Key-Value DataStore with JSON CRD(Create, Read, Delete)

+[Note] Add external jar 'json-simple-1.1.jar' to run this project.

 Build a file-based key-value data store that supports the basic CRD (create, read, and delete).
 This data store is meant to be used as a local storage for on single process on one laptop.
 The data store must be exposed as a library to clients that can instantiate a class and work with the data store.